Microsoft/azure-docs.pt-pt/articles/aks/kubernetes-walkthrough-portal.md

 ## <a name="sign-in-to-azure"></a>Iniciar sessão no Azure

-Inscreva-se no portal [https://portal.azure.com](https://portal.azure.com)Azure em .
+Inicie sessão no Portal do Azure em [https://portal.azure.com](https://portal.azure.com).

 ## <a name="create-an-aks-cluster"></a>Criar um cluster do AKS (Create an AKS cluster)